nuancedtire/msra-nightly/lib/prompts/prompt-1.md

    - Italicize notes or exceptions.
    - Use inline code formatting (backticks) to escape special characters (e.g., `SpO2 <94%`, `<12 hours`).
    - Present data using Markdown tables where appropriate.
-   - Use callouts to highlight important notes or warnings:
+   - Use callouts to highlight important notes or warnings.
+For example:

      ```mdx
      <Callout emoji="💡">